 Principal Investigator Guidelines

-A researcher will be eligible to be a PI in RDM if they meet one of the following criteria:
+A researcher will be eligible to be designated as an RDM PI if they meet one of the following criteria:

 - Has been awarded the title of University Research Lecturer (URL) or Associate Professor (AP) or holds a more senior appointment;